E-DevPM/Hydracon/README.md

 # ![Hydracon](http://realisticpocket.eu/Hydracon.png)

+# ! /!\ Please use this start.sh and rename "Hydracon.phar" or rename the phar "PocketMine-MP.phar" for use other  than start.sh  /!\

 - Hydracon and based on the software PocketMine-MP

 	This program is free software: you can redistribute it and/or modify